the Senior Dog Study

 Together, these results point to a gentler, more natural way to support senior dogs’ cognitive health.

-To truly understand the impact on senior dogs, we combined caregiver observations with objective data.
+To truly understand the impact on senior dogs, the study combined caregiver observations with objective data.
 This gave us a full picture of how dogs were doing day to day.

 By combining behavioral scores, continuous monitoring, and biomarker analysis, we were able to capture a multi-dimensional view of each dog’s journey — showing both the numbers and the lived experience.